PixelsCamp/docs/SLACK.md

 **How do I get in?**

 To get in, please fill up [this form][5].
-Please remember that your email must match the one you used to apply to Pixels Camp (which should be the same as your Github account), and you must be an approved attendee already.
 Note that invites will be sent sequentially and as possible.
 Slack has strict [limitations][6] on the number of invites you can send per period of time.

 [1]: https://slack.com/is